rajeshr264/bolt-beginner-hands-on-lab/02-acquiring-nodes/README.md

 Note: Most of the keywords in the inventory file have a corresponding Bolt Command line option.
 Run `bolt help` to see all the command line options.

-Note the __bolt-beginner-hands-on-lab/inventory.yaml__ file in the root directory, `bolt-beginner-hands-on-lab/` of this lab.
-You will editing inventory.yaml file and then _copying this inventory.yaml file to every lab_ that you will be doing.
+You will editing __bolt-beginner-hands-on-lab/inventory.yaml__ file and then _copying this inventory.yaml file to every lab_ that you will be doing.

 #### Editing the Linux nodes part of the inventory.yaml file

-1. `vagrant` has the Linux node information we need.
+1. `vagrant` has Linux node information that we need.
 Type:

     ```
     02-acquiring-nodes>  vagrant ssh-config > config.txt